0ptim/DeFiChainWiki/docs/auto/Beginners_Guide.md

 ## Getting your first DFI-Coins ("On-ramp") {#getting-your-first-dfi-coins-on-ramp}

-Buying DFI-Coins, also called on-ramp,is possible on several ways as weh show in the following paragraphs.
+Buying DFI-Coins, also called on-ramp,is possible on several ways as we show in the following paragraphs.
 As fees are subject of changes we do not note them here and ask you to check them live on the company's websites.

 The off-ramp (changing coins into FIAT) works on the same ways except Cake.